 How to create a wildflower meadow using plug plants

-Plug plants are ideal to use in smaller areas for adding meadow plants so ideal in a garden, community area or existing grassland/ lawn.
+Plug plants are ideal to use in smaller areas to add meadow plants; so ideal in a garden, community area or existing grassland/ lawn.

 A suitable site for a wildflower meadow has full sun, fairly low fertility and few perennial weeds.
 Any area chosen should be surveyed to establish the flora already present to make sure you are not destroying an area already rich in biodiversity.
 Also consider the nutritional condition of the soil and the soil type.
 Any plants or seed brought in should be compatible with the soil conditions and preferably of local origin.